nuxtlabs/demo-blog-nuxt-content/content/articles/my-second-post.md

 title: My Second Blog Post
 description: Learning how to use @nuxt/content to create a blog
 img: https://images.unsplash.com/photo-1588432415392-51f6e1a61d5b?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=634&q=80
-alt: my first blog post
+alt: my second blog post
 author:
   name: Maria
   bio: All about Maria and where she works and what she does